 There are hints of Jude and Tess in the tragic elements of Pillars, and the rural landscape also reminds of Hardy.
-The chronology of families through generations, and the gripping narrative, will be familiar to readers (...)
+The chronology of families through generations, and the gripping narrative, will be familiar to (...)

 Cloudstreet by Tim Winton is the best Australian novel I've read in several years.
 I preface that by saying I don't read many Australian novels, having been disappointed in the past and wishing to "travel" through my reading.